iuridepaula/sonic/README.md

+> This is a playground project, just for fun!
+There are many better ways (and probably right ways) of building this kind of interactivity.

+---

 # Sonic 🎮

-A playable Sonic character, that can be controlled by keyboard or touch, made interily using React Hooks + requestAnimationFrame.
+A playable Sonic character, that can be controlled by keyboard or touch, made interily using `React Hooks` + `requestAnimationFrame`.

 https://user-images.githubusercontent.com/38506587/185189339-37b3ed46-b039-4c58-9250-413399550292.mp4

-> This is a playground project, just for fun!
-There are many better ways (and probably right ways) of building this kind of interactivity.

 ## How to play